 By 10th grade, Huberman was skipping school so often he was sent to a detention center for at-risk youths.
 It could have been the end of his story.
 Instead, it was the beginning.

 At the center, he was required to attend therapy—and for the first time, encountered someone who genuinely listened.
-The therapist emphasized a message that resonated deeply with his Type 5 nature: "No one was going to look after him—he had to do so himself."
+The therapist emphasized a message that would become foundational: "No one was going to look after him—he had to do so himself."

 This validation of self-reliance, paired with tools for introspection, catalyzed his transformation.
-Even as a postdoctoral researcher at Stanford years later, he worked as a columnist for Thrasher magazine to pay that same therapist.
+Years later, even as a postdoctoral researcher at Stanford, he worked as a columnist for Thrasher magazine to continue paying that same therapist—a detail that reveals both his loyalty and his ongoing commitment to inner work.

 Andrew Huberman's Rise: From Feral Teenager to Stanford Professor